jimidorcas/cybersecurity-portfolio/README.md

 # 🔐 Dorcas Olujimi - Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
-This repository showcases a mix of **technical SOC analyst projects** and **consultancy-style projects**.

 I’m building this portfolio systematically over 12 weeks.
 Each project is linked below as it goes live.